andersonrm/BeeSearch/analyses/BeeSearch1.md

 NMDS 2017

+    ## Permutation test for adonis under reduced model
+    ## Terms added sequentially (first to last)
+    ## Permutation: free
+    ## Number of permutations: 999
+    ##
+    ## adonis2(formula = nmds2017dist ~ meta2017$ToY)
+    ##              Df SumOfSqs      R2     F Pr(>F)
+    ## meta2017$ToY  2   0.7970 0.12317 1.475  0.029 *
+    ## Residual     21   5.6735 0.87683
+    ## Total        23   6.4704 1.00000
+    ## ---
+    ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
+0.1 ' ' 1
+    ##
+    ## Permutation test for homogeneity of multivariate dispersions
+    ## Permutation: free
+    ## Number of permutations: 999
+    ##
+    ## Response: Distances
+    ##           Df   Sum Sq   Mean Sq      F N.Perm Pr(>F)
+    ## Groups     2 0.011462 0.0057310 1.7038    999  0.201
+    ## Residuals 21 0.070636 0.0033636

+Within the Port of Seattle sites in 2017, species composition changes significantly throughout the season with distinct groups of species in early, mid, and late season sampling.

 ![](BeeSearch1_files/figure-gfm/nmds2017_plot-1.png)<!-- -->
+**Non-metric multidimensional scaling of bee species in Port of Seattle in 2017.** Points are sub-sites within the port of Seattle in 2017.
+They are separated by time of season with the 8 sub sites at the early season in red, the same 8 sub sites at the middle season in blue, and the same 8 sub sites at the end of the season in green.
+The NMDS space represents total bee species composition and the labels are specific bee species and their position in NMDS space.
+Large points are the centroids (means) of the points in NMDS space.
+Ellipses are 95% confidence intervals around the centroids.

 # Can we do analysis with and without major species (H. tripartitus; A. texanus; M. microsticta/us)